 - Look at the browser to verify if you are on the correct website

-- If something on a website looks slightly different than you are used to, check the domain name of the website you are visiting
+- If something on a website looks slightly different from what you are used to, check the domain name of the website you are visiting

 - If the offer looks too good to be true, it probably is

-- If you are still in doubt of the legtimacy of the website you are visiting, you can go to VirusTotal and fill in the link
+- If you are still in doubt about the legitimacy of the website you are visiting, you can go to VirusTotal and fill in the link

-I hope this post gave you some insight in how a phishing website works.
-Be aware of phishing efforts, be vigilant and stay secure!
+I hope this post gave you some insight into how a phishing website works.
+Be aware of phishing efforts, be vigilant, and stay secure!